 Nikon binoculars and scopes come with a lifetime warranty as well.
 So the Monarch 7 10×42 binoculars are also covered in this warranty.
 Which makes it really a great thing because, any “defects in material or workmanship” are found, Nikon will either repair or replace the binoculars at their expense.

 Vortex Viper HD 10×42 vs Nikon Monarch 7 Binoculars- Specs Compared

 These two binoculars have very close specifications making them have similar optical performances.
-However, according to users’ comparison of the depth of view, the Nikon Monarch 7 seemed to have significantly greater depth of view than the Vortex Viper HD at a specific distance away.
-This gives the Monarch 7 and an upper hand in that regards.
+However, according to users’ comparison of the depth of view, the Nikon Monarch 7 seemed to have a significantly greater depth of view than the Vortex Viper HD at a specific distance away.
+This gives the Monarch 7 an upper hand in that regard.

 The two binoculars didn’t also seem to show much difference in terms of resolution of details and color viewed.
 The Vortex Viper HD is a high-end, full- size yet a compact binocular that is suitable for hunting, birding, travel and other activities.

 With its XR anti-reflective lens coatings, it has the ability to deliver great resolution and clarity even in low light conditions.